 How about THIS SHIT IS PAINFUL?
 And you’re in pain because you were betrayed, and it takes years to get past this crap.
 More I reckon if you stay married to the person who betrayed you.
 If it were as simple as tra-la-la focus on something pleasant instead there would not be a bazillion websites devoted to people obsessing over infidelity.

 Let’s put some “pain shopping” through the Universal Bullshit Translator (UBT).
 These tidbits come from “The Betrayed Spouse’s Role After an Affair” at Marriage Advocates.
+(I’ve updated this post and these unicorns appear to have gone out of business.
+LOL.
+But this crappy advice is everywhere in the RIC.)

 I developed a plan to let her see there was hope.
 My plan would NOT be to change her.
 It would be to try to motivate her to want to change.